-Philippines One Person Corporation (OPC)
+Philippines One Person Corporation (OPC) in 2023

 Since 2019, foreign entrepreneurs have been able to register a company in the Philippines as the sole shareholder.
 The Philippines OPC is an excellent vehicle for entry into the Philippines market, with simple legal and regulatory considerations, and is ideal for start ups and SMEs.
 Healy Consultants assists our Clients with i) incorporating an OPC ii) opening a Philippines corporate bank account iii) employee recruitment iv) visa strategies v) office rental solutions in the Philippines and vi) ongoing accounting and tax services.